-A. The NYSRC's Proposal to Establish a NYCA IRM of 16.0% is Reasonable.
+A. The NYSRC's Proposal to Establish a NYCA IRM of 17.0% is Reasonable.

-As explained above, the NYSRC has requested Commission approval to increase the NYCA IRM from 15.5% to 16.0%.
-The NYISO believes that it was reasonable for the NYSRC to have adopted the 16.0% level because it correctly applied the loss of load expectation ("LOLE") criterion and the Technical Study Report to select an IRM level within a range of reasonable IRM levels that will maintain reliability in New York for the upcoming 2012/2013 Capability Year.
-As was noted above, the NYSRC's technical study yielded a base case that resulted in a minimum NYCA IRM of 16.1%.
-The NYSRC Executive Committee determined, based upon the base case result, modeling and assumption changes and numerous sensitivities, that a 16.0% IRM satisfies the resource adequacy criterion and should be adopted.
-In its calculation of LCRs, the NYISO uses the IRM provided by the NYSRC to meet the LOLE resource adequacy criterion.
-Accordingly, the NYISO will use the 16.0% IRM provided by the NYSRC to determine the LCRs for the 2012/2013 Capability Year.
+As explained above, the NYSRC has requested Commission approval to increase the NYCA IRM from 16.0 percent to 17.0 percent.
+The NYISO believes that the proposed IRM falls within a range of potentially reasonable IRM levels.
+As was noted above, the NYSRC's technical study yielded a base case that resulted in a minimum NYCA IRM of 17.1 percent.
+The NYSRC Executive Committee determined, based upon the base case result, modeling and assumption changes and numerous sensitivities, that a 17.0 percent IRM satisfies the resource adequacy criterion and should be adopted.
+The NYISO will adjust the LCRs to meet the LOLE resource adequacy criterion.
+The NYISO believes that it was reasonable for the NYSRC to have adopted the 17.0 percent level because it correctly applied the LOLE criterion and the Technical Study Report to select an IRM level within a range of reasonable IRM levels that will maintain reliability in New York for the upcoming 2013/2014 Capability Year.

-14 See Services Tariff §§5.12-5.14
+&lt;sup>12 See Services Tariff §§5.12-5.14